LEE-HYUNSANG/UPBIT_ML/doc/f5_ml_pipeline.md

 You can run this step directly from the repository root using `python f5_ml_pipeline/03_features.py`.
 The script automatically adjusts `sys.path` so that imports from `indicators.py` resolve correctly.

+## 04_label.py
+Adds buy and sell label columns based on predefined strategy formulas.
+The script reads feature Parquet files from `ml_data/03_features/` and writes labeled results to `ml_data/04_labels/` using the same filenames.
+Run this step after generating features with:
+`python f5_ml_pipeline/04_label.py`.